ckeditor/ckeditor4-docs/guides/dev/features/colorbutton/README.md

 ## Related Features

+Refer to the following resources for more information about text styling:

+* The [Basic Text Styles: Bold, Italic and More](#!/guide/dev_basicstyles) article explains how to apply bold, italic, underline, strikethrough, subscript and superscript formatting.
-Refer to the [Applying Styles to Editor Content](#!/guide/dev_styles) for more information about creating semantically correct text styling.
+* The [Applying Styles to Editor Content](#!/guide/dev_styles) article discusses creating more semantically correct text styles.